-These delicious goats cheese crackers are flavoured with fresh rosemary and make a great gluten free and low carb cracker to have alongside with a dip.
+Low carb crackers made with goats cheese crackers and fresh rosemary make a great gluten free and low carb cracker to have alongside with a dip.

 I have a very popular cream cheese cookie recipe that I wondered how I could do a savoury version of it.
 I’ve been baking so many sweet recipes for Easter recently that I need something savoury to return my taste buds!
 So, thinking of this recipe, I used goats cheese instead of cream cheese.